Weyerhaeuser Company (WY) Shares Down Despite Recent Market Volatility

-Weyerhaeuser Company (NYSE: WY)’s stock price has decreased by -1.99 compared to its previous closing price of 31.66. however, the company has experienced a 0.42% increase in its stock price over the last five trading days.
+Weyerhaeuser Company (NYSE: WY)’s stock price has decreased by -1.10 compared to its previous closing price of 30.77.
+However, the company has experienced a -2.93% decline in its stock price over the last five trading sessions.
 MarketWatch.com reported on 02/26/22 that Not enough babies?
 EV battery shortage?
 Dwindling water?
 There are ‘scarcity’ stock plays for all of it

 Is It Worth Investing in Weyerhaeuser Company (NYSE: WY) Right Now?

-Weyerhaeuser Company (NYSE: WY) has a price-to-earnings ratio that is above its average at 12.31x. and a 36-month beta value of 1.49.
-Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 0 as “sell.”
+Weyerhaeuser Company (NYSE: WY) has a price-to-earnings ratio of 12.08x that is above its average ratio.
+Additionally, the 36-month beta value for WY is 1.49.
+There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored